 FOUNDER & WINEMAKER

 Silvara Cellars was founded by winemaker Gary Seidler in 2008.
-Gary’s approach to winemaking is a traditional one: seeking out grapes from the best growers and distinct AVA's in Washington State, he works with what the land offers, bringing out the natural depth and complexity already present within the fruit and creating terroir-driven wines that reflect their distinct appellations.
+Gary’s approach to winemaking is a traditional one: Seeking out grapes from the best growers and distinct AVA's in Washington State, bringing out the natural depth and complexity in that fruit, and crafting terroir-driven wines that reflect their distinct appellations.

-Training with some of the best growers and winemakers in California's wine country, Gary had the opportunity of starting a winery in either Napa or Washington State.
-Napa already had a strong reputation in the wine world.
-Washington had…well, everything else.
-From economics to a diversity of distinct growing regions, Gary could see that the Pacific Northwest was ripe with untapped potential.
-So, with plans drawn up by renowned Montana architect Jeri Locati, Gary grabbed his tool belt and a 6-ft. ladder and literally began building his tasting room in the foothills of Washington's Cascade Mountains.
+Training with some of the best growers and winemakers in Washington’s wine country, Gary had the opportunity to start a winery in either Napa or Washington State.
+Napa already had a strong reputation in the wine world, whereas Washington had…well, everything else.
+From its economics to the diversity of distinct growing regions, Gary could see that the Pacific Northwest was ripe with untapped potential.
+So with plans drawn up by renowned Montana architect Jeri Locati, Gary grabbed his tool belt and a 6-ft. ladder, and literally began building his tasting room in the foothills of Washington's Cascade Mountains.

-He named his winery Silvara, which literally means “of the forest.”
-The name is a tribute not only to the Evergreen State, but also those individuals who brave the woods of impossibility and take up the challenge of writing their own pioneering story.
+He named his winery Silvara, which is derived from a Latin word that means “of the forest.”
+The name is a tribute not only to the Evergreen State, but also to those individuals who brave the woods of impossibility to take up the challenge of writing their own pioneering story.